 ‡ indicates equal contribution.

-Dr. Karimi is grateful for the generous funding support from the University of Waterloo, NSERC, Google, and Waterloo.AI, enabling his team to push the boundaries of human-AI research.
+Dr. Karimi is grateful for the generous funding support from the University of Waterloo, NSERC, CIFAR, Google, Waterloo.AI, and the O'Donovan Family, enabling his team to push the boundaries of human-AI research.

-In addition to his academic contributions, Dr. Karimi has consulted internationally for several startups, leveraging his expertise for discovery, product-market fit, and scaling of operations, in addition to fundraising and grant writing .
+Besides academic contributions, Dr. Karimi also consults internationally for several startups, leveraging his expertise for discovery, product-market fit, and scaling of operations, in addition to fundraising and grant writing.
 He is available to discuss how his research and experience can deliver value to your organization and stakeholders.
+To book a time, click this link.

-For press inquiries, feel free to reach out.
+For press inquiries, feel free to reach out via email.